Lewuathe/lewuathe.github.io/_posts/2017-01-21-introduction-of-dllib.markdown

 - `Graph`
 - `Model`

 `Layer` is a component which specifies a layer of neural network.
 The layer transforms a vector into another vector one by one. `Graph` specifies the structure of whole network components.
-So we can create neural network model with adding `Layer`s to `Graph`.
+So we can create neural network model by adding `Layer`s to `Graph`.
 One thing to notice is `Layer` and `Graph` have no persistent data in themselves.
 So parameters to be trained should be given other parts.
 This is `Model`.
 Model keeps whole parameters of each `Layer`.
 So if we want to predict after training, we can give trained `Model` to your network.
 Though currently we have only in-memory model, we'll implement distributed versions by using parameters server.
 That must provide high performance with [model parallelism](https://research.google.com/pubs/pub40565.html).

-Since dllib is compatible with [Spark ML Dataset based interface](https://spark.apache.org/docs/latest/ml-guide.html), we can easily import existing data into dllib we you already have Spark cluster.
+Since dllib is compatible with [Spark ML Dataset based interface](https://spark.apache.org/docs/latest/ml-guide.html), we can easily import existing data into dllib if you already have Spark cluster.
 Spark ML can be run on local machine as well as distributed mode.
 You can try with `packages` option immediately.

 ```
 $ ./bin/spark-shell --packages Lewuathe:dllib:0.0.9